lucyjanetetlow/cdcssg.github.io/start_here/index.md

 There is a huge variation in how it affects children, depending on how much genetic material is missing, but all will be slower to learn new things and develop physically.
-This means that they won't walk or talk at the same time as other children.
+Most obviously, this means that they won't walk or talk at the same time as other children.

 It's important to remember, though, that they <em>do</em> learn, and <em>do</em> develop, just not at the same speed as others.

-Your child will certainly be able to lead a happy life, and although nobody knows the future, will probably live as long as anyone else; there is no reduction in life expectancy.

 You probably have a lot of questions about the future at this point; click below to continue.

-<a href='future.html' class='btn btn-primary'>The Future &raquo;</a>
+<a href='future.html' class='btn btn-primary'>What does the future hold? &raquo;</a>